tudelft3d/website/education/msctopics/index.md

 ![](img/synthesis.png)

-LoD1 or LoD2 building models can be relatively easily generated from building footprints and point cloud data.
-Such models lack meaningful detailed façade structures (e.g., doors, windows, and balconies) and therefore they are not suitable for some real-world applications such as virtual reality.
-The goal of this MSc thesis is to develop an algorithm that can automatically enrich the realism of given coarse building models by synthesizing semantically meaningful façade details onto the coarse models.
-The resulting models should have a plausible appearance, e.g., conforming to design rules or images of real-world buildings.
+LoD2 building models can now be easily generated from footprints and point cloud data (e.g., [3D BAG](http://3dbag.bk.tudelft.nl)).
+Such models lack meaningful facade structures (e.g., doors, windows, and balconies) and thus not suitable for some real-world applications such as virtual reality.
+The goal of this project is to enrich the realism of given coarse models.
+In this project, we want to synthesize semantically meaningful facade and roof details onto existing LoD2 models.
+The resulting models should have a plausible appearance (e.g., conforming to design rules or images of real-world buildings).

 **Required Skills**:
-Proficient in one programming language, either C/C++ or Python; willing to follow courses in machine learning (in particular deep learning) before or at the beginning of the project; experiences in mesh processing is a plus.
+(1) Proficient in programming (C++ preferred).
+(2) It would be interesting to explore learning-based approaches, so you may need to follow courses in machine learning (e.g., deep learning) before or at the beginning of the project.
+(3) Experience in mesh processing is a plus.

+<span style="color:red"> <strong> Attention</strong>:
+You must discuss your ideas with the supervisor before this topic can be offered to you.</span>

 **Contact**: [Liangliang Nan](https://3d.bk.tudelft.nl/liangliang/)